Confirm your location

 Active living and sports

 Sports open up a whole new world of possibilities to people with disabilities.
-Since Ottobock began supporting Paralympic athletes over 30 years ago, the introduction of special carbon springs radically improved athletic performances at the Paralympic Games.
+Back when Ottobock began supporting Paralympic athletes over 30 years ago, the introduction of special carbon springs radically improved athletic performances at the Paralympic Games.
 Over the following years, we continued to work closely with role models from the world of sports to optimize our sports products and services.
-New methods and products were tested – with the goal of providing better support, not only to top-level athletes, but to children and recreational athletes as well.
+New methods and products were tested – with the aim of providing better support not only to top-level athletes but to children and recreational athletes as well.

-Those looking for an appropriate opportunity to engage in individual or team sports, as well as the right equipment to get them started, will find them at Ottobock.
-When it comes to choosing or using the right prosthetic or orthotic device for active living, a few tips can be a big help for beginners in particular.
-One thing we have learned from sports – for professionals and amateurs alike – is that you can often achieve so much more tomorrow than you believe possible today.
+Today, those who look for them will almost always find appropriate opportunities to engage in individual or team sports, as well as the appropriate equipment to get them started.
+When it comes to choosing or using the right prosthetic or orthotic device for active living, a few tips can be a big help for newcomers in particular.
+One thing we have learned from sports – and this applies to professionals and amateurs alike – is that you can often achieve so much more tomorrow than you believe possible today.

 Living an active lifestyle benefits our bodies and minds.
 Exercising your cardiovascular system, maintaining personal mobility, unwinding, and overcoming challenges – these are all good reasons for people with and without disabilities to take up a sport.
-But where to begin?
-We've provided information and examples to help newcomers get started.
+But where do you begin?
+On the following pages, we provide information and examples to help newcomers get started.

 Team sports